JessicaKMcIntosh/VolunteerForSurvival/README.md

 Building with the command `debug` will generate a DEBUG build.
 This build will output extra messages useful for debugging parts of the game.
+Search through the source for `#Ifdef DEBUG;` to find these messages.

 ### Coding style